I race almost every weekend. I posted about it last week. Honestly, it’s a hobby I like to do. Saving money at road

 With the exception of one race, I never win money from races.
 For every 5k this summer, I’ve paid full price.
-I don’t mind $20-30 dollars for a weekly 5k.
+I don’t mind $20-30 for a weekly 5k.
 It’s becoming easier to save money on running races if you spend some time looking.

-You make time for what you want to do but you also budget appropriately for what you want to do.
-I was thinking a lot about budgeting for road races last week so I decided to compile tips of how I try and save money.
-Hopefully they can help you too!
-This also keeps in mind that I do not have children to take care.
+You make time for what you want to do, but you also budget appropriately for what you want to do.
+I was thinking a lot about budgeting for road races last week, so I decided to compile tips of how I try and save money.
+Hopefully, they can help you too!
+This also keeps in mind that I do not have children to take care of.

-For me, racing is a hobby and paying for races goes along with the sport.
-Looking back at the last few months, I’ve spent between $120-170 a month on racing.
+For me, racing is a hobby, and paying for races goes along with the sport.
+Looking back at the last few months, I’ve spent between $120-170 a month on racing and race fees.
 That is the cost of 2 half marathons these days or sometimes even one!
-Heck that is half the cost of the NYCM marathon!
+Heck, that is half the cost of the NYCM marathon!

-- First, I’m very lucky there are many race options within 45 minutes of my house.
+- First, I’m fortunate there are many race options within 45 minutes of my house.
 I have the option of racing in Philadelphia, Wilmington and all along the shore.
 Each location is between 20-45 minutes.
 While I do live 90 miles from NYC would be a 2+ hour commute and with tolls cost me an extra 50 dollars.
 I would rather not pay 80 dollars for a 5k.
-So that is ruled out for “saving money”.
-Running at local races also prevents paying money on extra gas, hotels and even meals the night before.
+So that is ruled out for “saving money.”
+Running at local races also prevents spending money on extra gas, hotels, and even meals the night before.
 Local races are a lot more inexpensive!
 You can do 10-20 local races for the price of one travel race.

-- To save money on road races, I scout out races by a number of factors:
+- To save money on road races, I scout out races by several factors: